BobaBoard/boba-docs/docs/engineering/legacy-pages/bobaboard-ui-codebase.md

 sidebar_position: 4
 ---

-# BobaBoard UI Codebase
+# BobaComponents Codebase

 For installation instructions check out [Setting Up Your DevEnv](/docs/engineering/start-developing/setting-up-dev-env).

 ## Overview

-The BobaBoard UI Codebase contains all the code pertaining to the BobaBoard UI component ([demo](https://bobaboard-ui.netlify.app/)).
+The BobaComponents Codebase contains all the code pertaining to the BobaComponents component ([demo](https://bobaboard-ui.netlify.app/)).
 It's written in Typescript and React.

 There are two important folders: